 FORNALUTX

 Another charming cluster of stone houses, cobbled lanes and potted plants, Fornalutx is a mountain village that sits trapped in the Serra de Tramuntana.
-Serene place to spend a few hours visiting the tapas restaurants, shops, a church and market square.
+The fairytale setting is filled with the tapas restaurants, shops, a church and market square.

 MORTITX CANYON